Caramel Apple Grapes are the perfect snack! Grapes dipped in caramel and then in nuts. A little treat that tastes like caramel apple in every bite.

 Our 21 days of no junk food comes to an end tomorrow.
 I’d love to say “it was the best thing we could have done!”
 Or “it’s changed my eating habits forever!”
 Or “wow.
 I lost 2 inches around my thighs!”
 But um…no.

 I’m glad it’s over.
 Honestly, after the first week of adjustment (which was brutal), the remaining days weren’t horrible, I suppose.
 But I certainly didn’t enjoy it.
 And I’m still searching for the reward, other than bragging rights.
 Whoopie.

 It helped (unbeknownst to us) to begin this challenge in the hotter months, when all we really wanted to do was eat popsicles and watermelon, anyway.
-But interestingly enough, what I thought would be the toughest part for me (giving up cookies, pie, and my sugar cereals), really wasn’t.
+But interestingly enough, having to give up some of my favorite treats like this French Coconut Pie…

 The torture was not being able to have chips with sandwiches, no Cheeze-Its at 3pm when I’m starving and need something quick to tide me over until dinner, and the absence of something chocolaty at the end of a meal.

 As for Paul, this challenge was a lot easier for him.
 BUT…swearing off ice cream was pure misery.
 I imagine come Wednesday, he might devour an entire carton of Ben and Jerry’s.